General information

 Figure 5.
 Spectator Grandstand and Parking area across from the Finish Line

-There are parking areas at the 5 mile start, 2.5 mile start, and the catch area.
-Motor vehicles are only allowed in the 2.5 mile start area during short course runs.
-Vehicles are not allowed in the 2.5 mile start area when 5 mile runs are taking place.
-Vehicles are not allowed to park anywhere else along the course.
+There are parking areas at the 8 km start, 4 km start, and the catch area.
+Motor vehicles are only allowed in the 4 km start area during short course runs.
+Vehicles are not allowed in the 4 km start area when 8 km runs are taking place.
+With the exception of the spectator area across from timing, vehicles are not allowed to park anywhere else along the course.
+This is for the safety of the racing vehicles.
 Once the road is closed for a race session, the last motor vehicle on the course is the sweep vehicle, checking to ensure the course is clear.
 Figures 6 through 9 show the parking areas for the catch area, spectator grandstand area, and short course and long course starting areas.
-Figure 10 shows a vehicle being launched on the long course.
+Figure 10 shows a streamliner being launched on the long course.

 Figure 6.
 WHPSC Catch Area